Chunapur: Education

 For the development of their village, Late Shri shardanand roy, Dr. Mohan Roy along with Mr. Kumar Roy took the initiative to establish reputed education system in Chunapur.
 This effort was initially made by their grandfather Shri.
 Bankhandi Roy, who constructed a Sanskrit school in the year 1935.
 The school could not operate after the death of Shri.
 Bankhandi Roy in the year 1942.

 Dr. Mohan Roy along with Mr. Kumar Roy took steps to set up free education for their village.
 They started the work to build a school in the name of their parents Smt.
 Shashimukhi Roy and Shri.
 Ramnarayan Roy.
 About 3 acres of land were required for building the school.
 Mr. Kumar Roy persuaded a number of landowners in the village to donate land.
 These included Shri.
 Ramnarayan Roy, Shri.
 Sunderkand Jha, Shri.
 Sambhunath Roy and Shri.Tirpit Roy.
 Mr. Kumar Roy's business (Four Star Picture Palace) also funded the construction of the school building.
-In 1988, the construction of "Shashimukhi Ramnarayan Aadarsh Madhya Vidyalaya" (Middle school) was finished and donated to the government of Bihar.This school creates many bright students of the chunapur who are currently serves all over the country for the betterment of the humanity.
+In 1988, the construction of "Shashimukhi Ramnarayan Aadarsh Madhya Vidyalaya" (Middle school) was finished and donated to the government of Bihar.
+This school creates many bright students of the chunapur who are currently serves all over the country for the betterment of the humanity.
+Wow.